multiism/talk-blocks/README.md

 ### The Code

 Located in [`src/`](src/) is the code for the brain along with some tests.
-It implements a fixed "database" of words, implemented [in the simplest way possible][], as an array.
+It uses a fixed "database" of words, implemented [in the simplest way possible][], as an array, and it simulates the data transfer bit by bit.

 ### Notes

+* Pressing the button a second time can stop speech playback.
+After all, it is a [full stop][] button.

 * If there is a failing connection, you can pinpoint its location by what word the speech starts on.

 * The brain block can also query the chain of words without reading it aloud.
+  This would be great for some kind of educational app(s).

-* In the simulation, the clock is not controlled and the button is directly in the circuit, making it unreliable, but as implemented in the code, the real thing will send a trigger signal syncronized with the clock.
+* In the circuit simulation, the clock is not controlled and the button is directly in the circuit, making it unreliable, but as implemented in the code, the real thing will send a trigger signal syncronized with the clock.

 <!--
 * How can prefix/postfix blocks overlap the preceding block to counteract word spacing (and maybe sometimes overlap a letter)?